CodeBreaker13/Network-Packet-Broker/README.md

 ## 🧠 The Real DSA — What's Actually Happening

 The core scheduling engine is powered by a manually implemented Max-Heap priority queue.
-The core algorithm is a genuine **Max-Heap** (binary heap), and it's doing real work.
+The core algorithm is a genuine **Max-Heap** (binary heap), and it's doing real work implementation.

 ### Max-Heap: The Heart of the Engine